 Choose the Right Bank Back Home

 It’s a big world, so look for banks with little or no international withdrawal fees.
-For everything else, there’s Payoneer with its prepaid MasterCard.
+For everything else, there’s Transferwise with its debit MasterCard.

-I definitely can’t keep up with bank options for every nationality, but Germans might want to check out DkB, Americans will want to pick up a Charles Schwab bank account, and for most other folks there’s a special HSBC Bank account for expats as long as you keep a specific minimum balance.
+I definitely can’t keep up with bank options for every nationality, but Germans might want to check out DkB, Americans will want to pick up a Charles Schwab bank account, N26 is pretty alright for Europeans, and for most other folks there’s a special HSBC Bank account for expats as long as you keep a specific minimum balance.

 Know When to Haggle

 Typically, people do not haggle over the cost of prepared food but it is common place to haggle over prices at the many markets throughout Chiang Mai.

 You’re viewed as a giant ATM by many, so don’t give in too easily; just keep it playful and if you’re not satisfied with the price they offer politely decline and start to walk away –if they were going to drop the price, this is when they’ll do it.